 Air Show Atlantic is one of the productions of the Nova Scotia International Air Show Association (NSIASA), formed as a Nova Scotian not-for-profit society in 1996.
 The other current production is DEFSEC Atlantic which takes place annually at the Cunard Centre on the waterfront in Halifax, Nova Scotia.

-We are proudly going into our 7th year branded as Air Show Atlantic, the largest air show in Atlantic Canada and one of the larger and older air shows in Canada.
-This year will be the 34th full air show in our organization's history.
+We are proudly going into our 11th year branded as Air Show Atlantic, the largest air show in Atlantic Canada and one of the larger and older air shows in Canada.
+This year was planned to be the 37th full air show in our organization's history, however due to circumstances surrounding the COVID-19 pandemic beyond our control, we have had to cancel our 2021 show - with plans to return in 2022.

 We plan to keep producing an event that helps foster interest in aviation and military heritage across the region and want to bring world-class entertainment to our fans in the communities where we hold the Air Show.